aisingapore/PeekingDuck/docs/source/use_cases/privacy_protection_license_plate.md

 **1. License Plate Detection Node**

-By default, the license plate detection node uses the Yolov4-tiny model to detect license plates.
-When higher accuracy is required or when the image/video quality is poor, such as when captured using dashcams, you can change the parameters in the run config declaration to use the Yolov4 model.
+By default, the license plate detection node uses the Yolov4 model to detect license plates.
+When faster inference speed is required, you can change the parameter in the run config declaration to use the Yolov4-tiny model.
 ```
 - model.yolo_license_plate:
-    model_type: v4
+    model_type: v4tiny
 ```

 **2. License Plate De-Identification Nodes**